 Make Europe Your Oyster

 Southampton Airport is just a ten minute train journey away, and once you’re at the terminal the world is your oyster (or at least Europe is).
-From this airport you can fly to countries such as the Netherlands, Finland, Italy and Germany – to name just a few.
+From this airport you can fly to cities such as Edinburgh, Berlin, Amsterdam, Dublin – to name just a few.